-The purpose of the Professional Education Unit assessment system is to provide a continuous assessment and improvement system for candidates, programs, and the unit centered on the Vision, Mission, and themes of the Communities of Learners conceptual framework.
-These elements are operationally expressed within our assessment system through the seven outcomes of the Communities of Learners conceptual framework.
+The purpose of the Professional Education Unit assessment system is to provide a continuous assessment and improvement system for candidates, programs, and the unit centered on the Vision, Mission, and themes of the conceptual framework, Communities of Learners.
+These elements are operationally expressed within our assessment system through the seven outcomes of the framework.
 There is a clear alignment between the themes of the conceptual framework and the seven outcomes.
 Additionally, the outcomes align with institutional, state, and national standards.

 The assessment system is built around transition points at both the initial and advanced levels.
-These transition points are used to assess candidate quality and are used to determine whether candidates will continue in their programs, and for candidates in certification programs, weather they are eventually recommended for certification.
+These transition points are used to assess candidate quality and are used to determine whether candidates will continue in their programs, and for candidates in certification programs, whether they are eventually recommended for certification.
 The assessment system also includes Major Assessments in every program.
-Major Assessments are aligned with Specialty Program Standards and with conceptual framework outcomes.
+Major Assessments are aligned with Specialized Program Association Standards and with conceptual framework outcomes.
 Major Assessments are used to help make decisions about candidates at Transition points, and for systematic evaluation and improvement of programs and the unit.
-Finally, the Professional Education Unit uses multiple forms of internal and external assessments including, but not limited to, surveys of graduates, surveys of cooperating teachers and school partners, student evaluations of faculty, for systematic evaluation and improvement of programs and the unit.
+Finally, the Professional Education Unit uses multiple forms of internal and external assessments including, but not limited to, surveys of graduates, surveys of cooperating teachers and school partners, and student evaluations of faculty, for systematic evaluation and improvement of programs and the unit.

 Data collection is supported through the use of a locally developed add-on to our Student Information System (Banner).
-Use of data for systematic evaluation and improvement is supported by the Professional Education Unit Assessment Committee, the Assessment Coordinator, and various administrative and faculty groups including the Dean's office, the Teacher Education Council, the NCATE Coordinating Council, department chairs, and program coordinators.
+Use of data for systematic evaluation and improvement is supported by the Professional Education Unit Assessment Committee, the Assessment Coordinator, and various administrative and faculty groups including the Dean's office, the Teacher Education Council, department chairs, and program coordinators.
 Department chairs use data for annual evaluation of program effectiveness using assessment data and for planning future program improvements.
-The Professional Education Unit holds regular "Data Day" meetings open to all faculty.
+The Professional Education Unit holds regular "Data Day" meetings open to all faculty members, and specific "Data Day" meetings open, additionally, to partners in the public schools.
 These meetings focus on data collected regarding the unit as a whole and areas of needed focus and improvement.